mircealungu/mircea/notes/thoughtstream.md

 a book on "how would the Dalai Lama" program he would certainly not get angry with ugly code

+April, 4th

+Even before GenAI and for sure after, the web is becoming such a cespool of junk that we might actually be tempted by the imperfect but clean chatGPT-like answers to our questions.
+Alternatively, being able to have an authority to ask, e.g. WebMD will become much more important.

 2 April
 #### The *"In Software It Depends"* Course